Lima Site 36

 Lima Site 36 (also known as LS-36) was an Air America and U.S. Air Force facility built in the village of Na Khang, near the Plain of Jars in Laos, during the Vietnam War.
-It was the scene of several clashes in 1966, 1967 and 1968 and was finally captured People's Army of Vietnam forces in 1969.
+It was the scene of several clashes in 1966, 1967 and 1968 and was finally captured by the People's Army of Vietnam forces in 1969.

 History

 From 1965 LS-36 was used as a forward base for U.S. Air Force combat search and rescue helicopters of the 38th Air Rescue Squadron.
 Two squadron helicopters would deploy at dawn from Udorn Royal Thai Air Force Base to LS-36 and the crews would then pass the time awaiting distress calls from aircraft on missions over Laos or North Vietnam.
 At the end of the day the helicopters would return to Udorn.

 After overrunning Lima Site 27 on the night of 12 February 1966, on the early morning of 17 February 1966, Pathet Lao and People's Army of Vietnam (PAVN) forces attacked LS-36.
 The attackers had a strength of 600–1000 men and included elements of the PAVN 5th Battalion, 168th Regiment.
 Advancing under mortar fire they seized high ground to the southeast of the airstrip, while the defenders responded with artillery fire.
 An AC-47 gunship provided fire support until dawn when a Raven FAC was able to take off and direct F-105 air strikes against the attackers.
 At 17:30 all Americans at the site were withdrawn by helicopter to Lima Site 48.
 At 04:30 on 18 February the Pathet Lao/PAVN renewed their attack on the site to be met with renewed air strikes after sunrise.
 Later that morning General Vang Pao arrived by helicopter to review the operations and this prompted a renewed attack wounding him before his helicopter made a hasty evacuation.
 U.S. Ambassador William H. Sullivan authorized the use of Napalm strikes for the first time in the war and two strikes took place that afternoon, but seemed to have little effect on the determined enemy.
 Later strikes were directed against ammunition and petroleum storage areas to prevent these falling into enemy hands.
 On 19 February the last Hmong forces withdrew from LS-36 and further airstrikes were made on Pathet Lao/PAVN positions and to destroy abandoned material.
 At least 70 Pathet Lao/PAVN bodies were counted while Hmong casualties were described as light.